finopsfoundation/framework/_pages/resources/terminology.md

 Capitalization
 > the ability to treat an investment or outlay as a capital item which will be depreciated or amortized in future periods

+Cost of goods sold (COGS)
+> Measures how many dollars of outlay it takes to generate revenues in a specific period.
+For example if a power company is trucking coal out of storage and into a power plant, it records the cost of the coal burned.
+That cost has no future benefit, so it’s going to be an expense that is directly traceable to revenue in that period, making it a COGS expense.
+The test of COGS is: are they directly expensed and directly related to revenues in the same period?

+> For a company that uses cloud, the COGS are the monthly cloud bill to operate its cloud workloads, salesperson commissions, and support costs.
+Notably, cloud has the most variable spend model and has a high potential for optimization.
+You can’t usually materially turn down your sales commissions or terminate your support people, which leaves optimizing your cloud spend without reducing revenue.

+COGS as capitalized assets
+> There’s potential to reclassify COGS as capital expenses when it comes to how expenses are used.
+Let’s say a power company takes some of their coal and uses it to make diamonds.
+If it burned coal to generate power that was sold for revenue, the company accounts for the cost of the coal as COGS.
+But if it creates diamonds out of the coal, and those diamonds aren’t sold in the period but instead are put into storage as inventory for future periods, the cost of the coal would then be capitalized as an asset.
+However, as soon as those diamonds are sold, then the cost of the coal switches back to COGS during the period of the sale.

 Cost Allocation
 > In FinOps, the ability to identify and allocate costs to the appropriate cost categories in use by a customer.
 Ideally direct costs (the cost of resources running in my accounts), amortized costs (the amortization of prepaid costs paid upfront for RIs applied in my accounts), and shared costs (my share of common services accounts run by others on my behalf) can be allocated to individual budgeting categories for a clear view of the entire cost of running my application or workload in the cloud.